jzhou316/LLM-networking-control/README.md

 We use OpenAI's off-the-shelf GPT-4 model for all LLM agents.
 Instructions are provided to the agents via prompting.

 We evaluate this system on a dataset of 13 NL utterances collected from Cisco SONiC engineers.
+The NL utterances encompass a variety of traditional networking tasks, including IP, BGP, OSPF, ACL, Port Channel, VXLAN, and QoS configurations.
 The LLM generations are evaluated for the following criteria:

 - were the correct YANG modules selected?
 - does it correctly identify the parts of the config files that need to be changed? (to-do)
 - does the final configuration file compile? (when loaded onto the switch devices)